 During his time at UNT, Mesa performed in several ensembles, both inside and outside of school.
-While experiencing the standard big band repertoire and various straight-ahead and fusion small groups in school, Mesa has been a part of several outside projects with his colleagues, including The Octopod (avant-garde octet), with whom he can be heard on their recently released debut album, “Monoliths and Sepulchres,” and Ararat (Armenian/metal/jazz fusion).
+While experiencing the standard big band repertoire and various straight-ahead and fusion small groups in school, Mesa has been a part of several outside projects with his colleagues, including The Octopod (avant-garde octet), with whom he can be heard on their recently released debut album, “Monoliths and Sepulchres.”
 Mesa also served as a UNT College of Music Ambassador, where he was able to share his enthusiasm and gratitude for his alma mater by speaking with prospective students and showing them around the college.

-Mesa maintains a private lesson studio of about fifty middle school, high school, and adult students, is the woodwinds instructor and band director at Explorations Preparatory School, and is proficient on piano, flute, piccolo, and clarinet in addition to saxophone.
+Mesa maintains a large private lesson studio of students of all ages and experience levels on both saxophone and piano.
+He is the woodwinds instructor and band director at Explorations Preparatory School, and is proficient on piano, flute, and piccolo in addition to saxophone.
 Mesa was on faculty at the annual jazz camp sponsored by Olivas Music and the El Paso Friends of Jazz from 2013-15.
 Mesa has had his compositions choreographed and featured on Southern Methodist University's Dance Series Showcase, and has had a composition featured as part of an exhibit at the Contemporary Arts Museum of Houston.
 Mesa can also be heard on the most recent UNT Two O’Clock Lab Band album, "Channel Two."